iotshaman/shaman-cli/templates/node/README.md

 The following specs can be configured to customize your server project:

 #### Executable
 When publishing, this property will instruct Shaman CLI to create an npm script in the publish output (recommended).
-To configure, provide a property named "exectuable" to your server's "specs" property, and set the value (boolean) to true.
+To configure, provide a property named "executable" to your server's "specs" property, and set the value (boolean) to true.

 ### Transformations
 The following transformations can be applied to a scaffolded server project.